-The goal of the effects of sound on marine life topic is to better understand and characterize the behavioral, physiological (hearing and stress response), and potentially population-level consequences of sound exposure on marine life.
+The goal of the effects of sound on marine life topic is to better understand and characterize the behavioral, physiological (hearing and stress response) and potentially population-level consequences of sound exposure on marine life.

 Behavioral Response Studies (BRS): The MMB program’s goal is to safely study the behavioral responses of marine mammals to naval sources and other anthropogenic sounds.
 This will allow the community to better understand and characterize the causal chain of events leading from sound exposure to "biologically significant" behavioral reactions that might increase risks of population-level effects and/or the potential for stranding.
-Recent interdisciplinary research efforts have focused on defining/characterizing behavioral effects of sound exposure on tagged whales and to measure the exposure required too elicit responses that are safe but indicate the potential for risk.
+Recent interdisciplinary research efforts have focused on defining/characterizing behavioral effects of sound exposure on tagged whales and to measure the exposure required to elicit responses that are safe, but indicate the potential for risk.

-The MMB program co-sponsors several major BRS-related field programs involving a team of both U.S. and international researchers: Southern California (SOCAL BRS) and Norwegian waters (3S Program).
+The MMB program co-sponsors several major BRS-related field programs involving a team of both U.S. and international researchers: Southern California (SOCAL BRS) and Norwegian waters (3S program).

 - Diving Physiology: The MMB program’s goal is a better understanding of the gas management and kinetics (stores and use) in marine mammals.
 These mechanisms that enable marine mammals to dive to deep depths for long durations while mitigating, if not avoiding, health threats.
 It has recently been suggested that diving mammals vary their physiological responses according to multiple stressors, which suggests several avenues for further study ranging from the effects of gas bubbles at molecular, cellular and organ function levels to comparative studies relating the presence or absence of gas bubbles to diving behavior.
 Also, technological advances in imaging and remote instrumentation would potentially benefit the topic area.

 Physiological Stress Response: Marine mammals are exposed to a variety of potentially stressful anthropogenic and natural environmental inputs in both wild and captive environments.
 Little is known about long-term effects of the stress response on individuals and populations in marine mammals.
-Prolonged exposure to stressors may result in immune system suppression, reproductive failure, accelerated aging, and slowed growth.
+Prolonged exposure to stressors may result in immune system suppression, reproductive failure, accelerated aging and slowed growth.
 The MMB program’s goal is to develop an understanding of the natural variation of stress markers, better understand and characterize the relationships among hormones or other biomarkers in different matrices, define and compare the quantitative and temporal relationships of hormones across the different matrices, and evaluate and characterize the relationship between the physiological stress response in marine mammals and acoustic exposure and ‘biologically significant’ disturbance.